Aid Programs

 Application Procedures

-Ithaca College processes applications electronically.
-A credit check is required.
-Borrowers interested in Direct PLUS loans for graduate students must complete a Direct PLUS loan application for Graduate/Professional students on the Federal Student Aid website.
-Borrowers will receive an instant credit decision from the US Department of Education; Ithaca College will be notified of the completed request within 72 hours.
-Credit approved PLUS loans will be added to student’s financial aid as applicable.
-The student is also required to complete a Master Promissory Note.
-Repeat borrowers who have used the Master Promissory Note need not complete another promissory note.
+Borrowers must complete a Direct PLUS loan application for Graduate/Professional students on the Federal Student Aid website.
+Borrowers will receive an instant credit decision from the US Department of Education, and Ithaca College will be notified of the completed request within 72 hours.
+Approved PLUS loans will be certified and added to student’s financial aid as applicable.

 Selection of Recipients and Allocation of Awards